 Maintaining the security of computers and computer networks is a critical issue for us and our customers.
-Hackers may develop and deploy viruses, worms, and other malicious software programs that are designed to attack our products and systems, including our internal network.
+Hackers may develop and deploy viruses, worms and other malicious software programs that are designed to attack our products and systems, including our internal network.
 Although this is an industry-wide problem that affects computers and products across all platforms, it affects our products in particular because hackers tend to focus their efforts on the most popular operating systems and programs and we expect them to continue to do so.
-Critical vulnerabilities have been identified in certain of our products.
-These vulnerabilities could cause the application to crash and could potentially allow an attacker to take control of the affected system.
+Critical vulnerabilities may be identified in certain of our applications.
+These vulnerabilities could cause such applications to crash and could potentially allow an attacker to take control of the affected system.

 We devote significant resources to address security vulnerabilities through engineering more secure products, enhancing security and reliability features in our products and systems, code hardening, deploying security updates to address security vulnerabilities and improving our incident response time.
 The cost of these steps could reduce our operating margins.
 Despite these efforts, actual or perceived security vulnerabilities in our products and systems may lead to claims against us and harm our reputation, and could lead some customers to seek to return products, to stop using certain services, to reduce or delay future purchases of products or services, or to use competing products or services.
-Customers may also increase their expenditures on protecting their existing computer systems from attack, which could delay adoption of new technologies.
-Any of these actions by customers could adversely affect our revenue.
+Customers may also increase their expenditures on security measures designed to protect their existing computer systems from attack, which could delay adoption of new technologies.
+Any of these actions by customers could adversely affect our revenues.

-Some of our businesses rely on us or third-party service providers to host and deliver services, and any interruptions or delays in our service or service from these third parties, security or privacy breaches, or failures in data collection could expose us to liability and harm our business and reputation.
+Some of our lines of business rely on us or our third-party service providers to host and deliver services and data, and any interruptions or delays in these hosted services, security or privacy breaches, or failures in data collection could expose us to liability and harm our business and reputation.

-Some of our businesses and services, including our online store at adobe.com and Omniture business unit, rely on services hosted and controlled directly by us or by third parties.
-Because we hold large amounts of customer data and host certain of such data in third-party facilities, a security incident may compromise the integrity or availability of customer data, or customer data may be exposed to unauthorized access.
+Some of our lines of business and services, including our online store at adobe.com and the Omniture business unit, rely on services hosted and controlled directly by us or by third parties.
+Because we hold large amounts of customer data, some of which is hosted in third-party facilities, a security incident may compromise the confidentiality, integrity or availability of customer data, or customer data may be exposed to unauthorized access.
 Unauthorized access to customer data may be obtained through break-ins, breach of our secure network by an unauthorized party, employee theft or misuse, or other misconduct.
 It is also possible that unauthorized access to customer data may be obtained through inadequate use of security controls by customers.
-While strong password controls, IP restriction and account controls are provided and supported, their use is controlled by the customer.
+While our products and services provide and support strong password controls, IP restriction and account controls, their use is controlled by the customer.
 As such, this could allow accounts to be created with weak passwords, which could result in allowing an attacker to gain access to customer data.
-Additionally, failure by customers to remove accounts of their own employees, or granting of accounts by the customer in an uncontrolled manner, may allow for access by former or unauthorized customer employees.
-If there were ever an inadvertent disclosure of personal information, or if a third party were to gain unauthorized access to the personal information we possess on behalf of our customers, our operations could be disrupted, our reputation could be harmed and we could be subject to claims or other liabilities.
-In addition, such perceived or actual unauthorized disclosure of the information we collect or breach of our security could result in the loss of customers and harm our business.
+Additionally, failure by customers to remove accounts of their own employees, or granting of accounts by the customer in an uncontrolled manner, may allow for access by former or unauthorized access to the personal information we possess on behalf of our customers, our operations could be disrupted, our reputation could be harmed and we could be subject to claims or other liabilities.
+In addition, such perceived or actual unauthorized disclosure of the information we collect or breach of our security could damage our reputation, result in the loss of customers and harm our business.